 - Replication & reproduction

 - Object enlargement

 - Physical installation

 Scheduling and Budgeting Tips for Fine Art Installations in Work Environments

-A full-service fabrication studio will help you prepare for every scenario that might impact the installation of an art piece.
+A full-service fabrication studio can streamline the entire corporate interior design process.
+In the planning stages, they will help you prepare for every scenario that might impact the installation of an art piece.
 Even before fabrication begins, the studio should conduct a thorough site survey to eliminate any surprises that could throw off an installation schedule or exceed budget.
 A fabrication studio should also review detailed drawings to identify any previous art installations that might need to be removed or replaced.